-Being a person centred counsellor means that I can support people with a wide range of issues be it family related, job, relationship, health, depression, illness etc. In particular I have lots of experience working with people suffering from anxiety and panic attacks, stress and worry.
+Being a person centred counsellor means that I can provide support with a wide range of issues be it family difficulties, job, relationship, health, anxiety disorders, depression, illness etc. In particular I have lots of experience working with people suffering from anxiety and panic attacks, stress and worry.

 Through my work at a Cancer Support charity, I have also supported many people affected by cancer, whether that is the person themselves, a relative, carer or friend.
 This has included people with a terminal diagnosis.

 How can counselling help?

 Life can be tough when you are burdened by worrying thoughts and anxieties and in particular if you are an HSP (high sensitive person).
 Counselling can help you by providing a safe, calm, confidential environment in which to share your thoughts and feelings.
 This will enable you to understand your situation, providing clarity and helping you take positive steps to move forward.
 I can also teach you practical techniques to deal with the stress that often accompanies these difficulties.